 Seidokan Aikido was founded by Roderick T. Kobayashi Sensei (6th Dan Aikido) in March of 1981.
 Seidokan Aikido emphasizes the balanced practice of principles and techniques.
 Today, Seidokan is an international organization with its headquarters based in Los Angeles, California.
 There are Seidokan dojos throughout the United States, as well as in Israel and Japan.

-Richard Harnack has been training in Aikido since 1976.
-A black belt since 1978, Harnack, Sensei, is a Rokudan (6th degree black belt).
+Richard Harnack began training in Aikido in 1976.
+A black belt since 1978, Harnack, Sensei, was a Rokudan (6th degree black belt).
 He trained for 19 years under the Founder of Seidokan Aikido, the late Roderick Kobayashi, Sensei.

-Harnack, Sensei, is one of the Founding Instructors of Seidokan Aikido, and is the founder of the Aikido Institute of Mid-America.
-He presently serves as one of the Shihan for Seidokan Aikido.
+Harnack, Sensei, was one of the Founding Instructors of Seidokan Aikido, and founded the Aikido Institute of Mid-America.
+Most recently, he served as one of the Shihan for Seidokan Aikido.

 Earl Rodgers, Jr. began his training in Seidokan Aikido in 1995, reaching the rank of Sandan (3rd degree black belt).
 Earl’s martial arts include Okinawan Karate, Chinese Kempo, and Jiujitsu.
 He served as a combat instructor in both the Army and the Marines.

 Mark Thomas, Sensei, serves as the Chief Instructor for AIMA.
 He has studied Aikido since 1991 and achieved the rank of Sandan.